Sardinia is one of the most beautiful islands in the world. Do you dream of visiting it and don't want to miss the best destinations in Sardinia?

 7. La Maddalena island

-The island of La Maddalena is one of the naturalistic spectacles of Sardinia.
+The island of La Maddalena is one of the most beautiful natural spectacles in Sardinia and one of the best destinations in the area.
 Starting from Palau you can reach one of the most famous tourist destinations in Sardinia and Italy.

 In fact, Olbia enjoys one of the best historical centres on the whole island.
 A place full of history and art from every century, especially the Basilica of San Simplicio and the church of San Paolo are not to be missed.
 To these is added the Archaeological Museum of Olbia, which houses the major finds from the prehistoric era in Sardinia.
 Of great interest is the great hall of the ships in which the skeletons of ancient ships are kept.
 Furthermore, the peculiarity of this museum is that it is totally free.
 If you are a museum lover, you cannot miss the tomb of the giants of Su Mont'e s'Abe, which is an archaeological site located in the territory of the municipality of Olbia.
 It is a huge funerary monument surrounded by greenery.